gw-ospo/curioss-patterns/lunch-and-learn.md

 # Pattern Theme / Category

-*Awareness & Education
+- Awareness & Education
-*Policy & Governance
+- Policy & Governance
-*Promoting Best Practices
+- Promoting Best Practices

 # OSPO Problem / Challenge

-OSPO is tasked with developing a response to a new federal or funding requirement across the institution (e.g. updates to requirements in relation to public funding, public access, open access, open science etc.).
+OSPO is tasked with developing a response to a new funding requirement across the institution (e.g. updates to requirements in relation to public funding, public access, open access, open science etc.).

 # Context